Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Empirical Analyses

-After the participants rate the trust for the given model, we then show them the interpretation of the other model as a comparison.
-We ask them to choose a model interpretation that they trust more.
-50 participants (83.3\%) chose TempPNet over the baseline.
-When asked why they trust TempPNet more than the baseline, 31 participants mentioned, in similar wording, that ``because this model visualized the walking symptom progression.''
-The above user study results prove that by interpreting the temporal symptom progression, TempPNet improves users' trust in our model, which offers empirical evidence for the contribution of our model innovation.
+Afterwards, we show the participants the interpretation of the other model as a comparison.
+We ask them to choose a model that they would finally adopt.
+58 participants (88\%) chose TempPNet over the baseline.
+When asked why they adopt TempPNet rather than the baseline, 43 participants mentioned, in similar wording, that ``because this model visualized the walking symptom progression.''
+The above user study results prove that by interpreting the temporal symptom progression, TempPNet improves interpretability, which offers empirical evidence for the contribution of our model innovation.